luebken/container-patterns/module-container.md

 ## Definition

 The term "module container" builds upon "application container" coined by Docker.
 An application container focuses on running a single process in contrast to multiple processes per container.
 If the application consists of multiple processes they are spread out to different containers.
-A module container refines application container with the focuses on being a good building block.
+A module container refines application container with the focus on being a good building block.
 In addition it suggests an even smaller granularity.

 ## Related work